What's happening in Senate House

 We are taking a staged approach to refurbishment, so building work will take place whilst Senate House is in use, to bring it online as a student support and social hub as early possible.

-After a short closure of the building from June to September 2019, Senate House will remain open during the building work.
+After a short closure of the building over the Summer, the building's upper floors will reopen Monday 23 September 2019, and will remain open throughout the building work.

 Will teaching take place during the building work?

 Due to space constraints, some classes will be timetabled into Senate House during construction.

 What about the noise?
 Will we still be able to work in the building?